jschauma/gandi-tlsa-glue/README.md

      -i cert|csr  Specify whether the input file is a certificate or a CSR.
 		  If not specified, default to 'cert'.

+     -n name	  Only add records for name.

+		  (By default, gandi-tlsa-glue will add TLSA records for all SANs found in the cert.)

      -p port	  The port for which to add the record.
 If not specified, defaults to 443.